Freight Task Force

 New Zealand and Australia face significant growth in the freight task in coming years.
 This growth will require better management of freight and more optimal use of all transport modes.

 Freight efficiency has real impacts on households.
 The harder it is to move freight around the higher the costs we pay for goods and services, and the more expensive and less competitive our products are on global markets.

 The freight task in Australia quadrupled over the past 40 years, and will almost double again in the next 20 years.
 Freight accounts for an estimated 9 per cent of GDP and supports employment in around a quarter of a million Australian businesses.

 The significance of freight to Australia’s national economy was recognised in Australia’s first National Land Freight Strategy released in 2013.
-The Freight Program will provide research and advice that will be critical to delivering on the objectives of the Strategy.
-One of the Programs’ current initiatives – relating to a Route Assessment Tool to assist access decisions for heavy vehicles – is specifically mentioned in the Strategy.
+The Freight Task Force will provide research and advice that will be critical to delivering on the objectives of the Strategy.

 The Freight Task Force has representatives from state and territory road agencies, the National Transport Commission, the National Heavy Vehicle Regulator, the Commonwealth Department of Infrastructure and Regional Development, and the Australian Local Government Association.

 In developing projects and research, the Freight Task Force focuses on key areas such as:

 - Contributing to a national approach to regulation and compliance.

 The Task Force coordinates research that is working towards delivering: